pags/express-engine/README.md

 3. CSS (optional)
 4. JS (optional)

 Rather than manually wire these things together, why not use filesystem convention to automate the process?
-Page components can be automatically injected if applicable, and as a bonus your file layout will be organized and consistent.
+This allows page components to be automatically injected if applicable, and as a bonus your file layout will be organized and consistent.

 ## What Does This Actually Do?